-A superficial response demonstrating a limited use of one (or more) Key Concept.
-There may be some isolated points of merit which should be rewarded.
+A limited response demonstrating a superficial use of one (or more) Key Concept.

 MARK NOTATION

 Examiners are reminded that it is essential to notate whilst marking.
 It is NOT enough simply to tick every page of writing.
 Candidates can now ask to see their papers and they have the right to see how and why the mark they were given was arrived at.
 It is also important to make a supporting statement at the end of the essay.
 It is useful to base that statement on phrases or whole sentences from the Level Descriptors.
 Such comments should explain the level that the candidate's response has been placed in.